JyRaGa/daapyq/Software Engineering PYQ.md

    • Query marks
    • Print report cards
    • Compute statistics of student performance, Draw: Context diagram and Level 1 DFD
+- **Text Book Inventory System:**

+  **Requirements:**
+     The purpose of Text Book Inventory system at a campus bookstore is to supply textbooks to students for classes at a local university.
+The university's academic department supplies initial data about courses, instructors, textbooks and projected enrollment to the bookstore on a Text Book Master List.
+The bookstore generates a Form No. 11 purchase order, which is sent to publishing companies supplying textbooks.
+Book orders arrive at the bookstore accompanied by a packing slip which is checked and verified by the receiving department.
+Students fill out a Books Request form that includes course information when they pay for their books.
+The students are given a cash register Sale Receipt.

+  **Draw:**
+  - (i) ER diagram
+  - (ii) Context diagram
+  - (iii) Level-1 DFD

+- **WEB EDIT System (Web Page Maker):**

+  **Requirements:**
+  WEB EDIT is a web page maker that allows any user who has a connection to the Internet and a web browser to use it to create a nice and simple web page.
+Users design and create a page by filling in some information.
+Newly created pages can be saved on a server.
+This allows a user to preview a designed page after creating it and before saving it on the web.
+In case they are dissatisfied with its design, the user can delete the web page at a later stage.
+The user can also upload the page at any time.

+  **Draw:**
+  - (i) Use case diagram
+  - (ii) Class diagram

+- **Shipping Department Purchase Order System:**

+  **Requirements:**
+  The shipping department receives all shipments on outstanding purchase orders.
+When the clerk in the shipping department receives a shipment, they find the outstanding purchase order for those items.
+The clerk then sends multiple copies of the shipment packing slip: One copy goes to purchasing (updates records to indicate purchase order fulfilled), another copy goes to accounting (so payment can be made), and a third copy goes to the requesting in-house customer (so they can receive the shipment).
+Once payment is made, the accounting department sends a notification to purchasing.
+Once the customer receives and accepts the goods, they send notification to purchasing.
+When purchasing receives these verifications, it closes the purchase order as filled and paid.

+  **Draw:**
+  - (i) Use case diagram
+  - (ii) Activity diagram

+- **Hospital Room Scheduling System (IHS):**

+  **Requirements:**
+  The International Hospital Service (IHS) is building a new scheduling system to help track occupancy of beds and rooms in a hospital.
+A hospital room is either occupied or vacant.
+However, scheduling a room is more complicated.
+A room can be scheduled or unscheduled independently of whether it is occupied or not.
+When a room is vacant, it becomes occupied when a patient is assigned to the room.
+If the patient is admitted as an emergency (unscheduled), then nothing else needs to happen.
+However, if admittance is a scheduled arrival, the room scheduling system must note that fact and update the schedule to show it as being fulfilled.
+Immediately after a room is vacated, it goes into a temporary state of "dirty."
+That simply means it should be cleaned before another patient can be moved in, so even though it is in reality vacant, it is not considered vacant until it has been cleaned.

+  **Draw:** State chart diagram showing all states and transitions

+- **University Registration System (URS) - Detailed:**

+  **Requirements:**
+  A university is organized in different teaching schools and each school conducts a variety of programmes.
+Students are registered in various schools manually based on admission slips.
+Students are assigned courses depending upon the scheme of the selected programme.
+Every school is responsible for its registration process.
+The system maintains:
+  - List of students registered in a programme
+  - List of students registered for a particular course
+  - List of courses offered in a particular semester
+  - List of faculty in a school
+  - Personal details of the students
+  - Registration card for every registered student

+  **The proposed URS system should:**
+  - Maintain the personal details of the students
+  - Maintain the details of the faculty
+  - Maintain the detail of various courses as per the scheme of the programme
+  - Issue of registration card to the student in every semester
+  - Generate list of programmes offered by university
+  - Generate list of courses offered in a particular semester for a particular programme

+  **Draw:**
+  - (i) Context level diagram
+  - (ii) Level-1 DFD for URS
+  - (iii) Level-2 DFD for "maintain students details" process

+- **Automated Book Management System (ABMS):**

+  **Requirements:**
+  DTU engineers team has launched an "Automated Book Management System" (ABMS) which aims to provide any course or extra books on demand by students on rental basis.
+Students are provided with their account ID to login and can search for the respected book they need.
+Books are managed in the warehouse by a manager and are collected in the store by vendor.
+Every student on renting a book will be provided an invoice which will act as a token for submitting the book further.
+New students or users are mandatory to login with 6 month subscription.
+Student accounts are linked with the ERP of college (to maintain integrity).
+If any user doesn't return the book on time, an alert on ERP will be notified and late charges will be applied on return.
+Money collected will be used by the team members for college fest preparations and charity in future.
+The purpose is to provide large collection of respectable course books and not to challenge library management.

+  **Draw:**
+  - (i) ER diagram
+  - (ii) DFD-0 level

+- **Open-Ended DFD Exercise:**
+  - Choose a transaction that you are likely to encounter (perhaps ordering a suit for graduation), and develop a high-level DFD.
+Decompose this to a level-0 diagram.

+- **Library System (Books, Videos, CDs):**

+  **Requirements:**
+  Consider the world of libraries.
+A library has books, videos, and CDs that it loans to its users.
+All library material has an id# and a title.
+In addition:
+  - **Books** have one or more authors
+  - **Videos** have one producer and one or more actors
+  - **CDs** have one or more entertainers

+  The library maintains one or more copies of each library item (book, video or CD).
+Copies of all library material can be loaned to users:
+  - **Reference-only material:** Loaned for 2 hours and can't be removed from the library
+  - **Other material:** Can be loaned for 2 weeks

+  For every loan, the library records:
+  - User information
+  - Loan date and time
+  - Return date and time

+  For users, the library maintains:
+  - Name
+  - Address
+  - Phone number

+  **Draw:**
+  - Class diagram with attributes, multiplicities, and aggregations/compositions
+  - DFD (Level 0 and Level 1)

+- **Online Food Delivery System (Zomato/Swiggy-style):**

+  **System Description:**
+  An online food delivery system connects customers with restaurants.
+The system involves the following entities and processes:

+  **Entities:**
+  1. **Customer** - Places orders, makes payments
+  2. **Restaurant** - Receives orders, prepares food
+  3. **Delivery Person** - Picks up and delivers orders
+  4. **Payment Gateway** - Processes payments
+  5. **Admin** - Manages system, monitors operations
+  6. **System** - Coordinates all activities

+  **Key Processes:**
+  - Customer browses menu, selects items, places order
+  - System forwards order to restaurant
+  - Restaurant confirms and prepares order
+  - System assigns delivery person
+  - Delivery person picks up from restaurant
+  - Delivery person delivers to customer
+  - Customer makes payment (online/cash)
+  - System updates order status throughout

+  **Requirements:**
+  - Customer can track order in real-time
+  - Multiple payment options (card, wallet, cash)
+  - Restaurant can accept/reject orders
+  - Delivery person can update location
+  - Admin can monitor all transactions

+  **Draw:**
+  1. **Activity Diagram** - Complete order flow from browsing to delivery
+  2. **Sequence Diagram** - Interaction between Customer, System, Restaurant, Delivery Person
+  3. **Collaboration Diagram** - Same interactions with numbered messages
+  4. **Class Diagram** - All 6 entities with attributes, methods, relationships
+  5. **State Chart Diagram** - Order states (Placed → Confirmed → Preparing → Ready → Picked Up → Delivered → Completed)

+  **[10 Marks - CS209 Nov 2024]**
 ***

 ## **7. Verification, Validation & Testing**